 - Taking the time to listen before you speak

-- Knowing my name and look me in the eye
+- Knowing my name and looking me in the eye

-- Seeing my son and value him the way I do
+- Seeing my son and valuing him the way I do

 - Working in a way which puts power back in my control

 - Acknowledging the pressure and strain I am under

 - Showing your value and respect for who I am and all that I do

 - Demonstrating we are a team, working together for the best for my child